crisp-oss/chappe/README.md

 ### What does Chappe mean?

 Chappe was named after [Claude Chappe](https://en.wikipedia.org/wiki/Claude_Chappe), a French inventor, pioneer in long-distance communications.
-He invented the [optical telegraph](https://en.wikipedia.org/wiki/Optical_telegraph) (semaphore telegraph), later replaced by the [electrical telegraph](https://en.wikipedia.org/wiki/Electrical_telegraph).
+He invented the [optical telegraph](https://en.wikipedia.org/wiki/Optical_telegraph) (a.k.a. semaphore telegraph), later replaced by the [electrical telegraph](https://en.wikipedia.org/wiki/Electrical_telegraph).
 Those technologies were the founding blocks of what took over the world next: analog and digital telecommunications.

 Quoting from his page on Wikipedia: